-Charges incurred a few months prior to an IDEA merits hearing are not excessively remote as to be excluded from an attorney's fee award.
+Charges incurred a few months prior to an IDEA due process hearing are not too remote.
 See Cox v.
 District of Columbia, 754 F. Supp.
 2d 66, 77-78 (D.D.C.
 2010) (holding that charges for work done less than five months before an IDEA due process hearing were reasonable); Lax v.
-District of Columbia, 2006 WL 1980264, at \4 (D.D.C.
+District of Columbia, 2006 WL 1980264, at 4 (D.D.C.
 July 11, 2006) (holding that "time spent over the course of a year for a particular client" is reasonable, because the plaintiffs tied each charge to a subsequent hearing and it often takes up to a year for an administrative IDEA case to be resolved).
-The plaintiff here demonstrates the relevance of the disputed charges to the underlying administrative proceedings, and that these charges were incurred only three months before the merits hearing.
-Furthermore, the defendants' objection contests a singular charge that totals less than one hour.
-These objections constitute, again, the type of "nit-picking" that this Circuit discourages.
-See Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1337-38; see also Alfonso v.
-District of Columbia, 464 F. Supp.
-2d 1, 5-6 (D.D.C.
-2006) (declining to "conduct a minute evaluation" of the plaintiffs' fee petition to determine reasonableness of every individual charge).
-Because the disputed charges were incurred less than three months prior to the merits hearing, they are reasonable.
-Accordingly, the court allows attorney's fees associated with the legal activities that occurred on d.
-Entries That Are Vague and Lack Specificity
+The disputed charges were incurred less than six months before the due process hearing, and are therefore reasonable.

+d.
+Entries that are Vague and Lack Specificity

 The defendants further contend that the descriptions of certain charges are so vague that they deprive the court of the ability to determine whether such hours were reasonably expended.
 Defs.'
-Opp'n at 22.
-The defendants thus argue that 20.41 hours should be disallowed from the plaintiff's fee petition, thereby reducing the total award accordingly.
-Id.
-By contrast, the plaintiff insists that these charges are sufficiently detailed, and that including more detailed information would breach the rule of attorney-client confidentiality.
-Pl.'s Mot. at 9-10.
+Opp'n at 17.
+The defendants therefore argue that 4.0 hours should be disallowed from the plaintiff's fee petition, reducing the total by an additional \$905.00.
+Id. at 18.
+By contrast, the plaintiff insists that these charges are sufficiently detailed, and that including more detailed information would breach the rule of confidentiality.
+Pl.'s Mot. at 11.

-As noted previously, a fee request "need not present the exact number of minutes spent nor the precise activity to which each hour was devoted," but the application must still be sufficiently detailed to allow the court to determine whether the hours claimed are reasonable.
+Although a fee request "need not present the exact number of minutes spent nor the precise activity to which each hour was devoted," the application must still be sufficiently detailed to allow the court to determine whether the hours claimed are reasonable.
 See Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1327.
 Where adequate time records are not kept, the court may reduce the overall fee.
 See Hensley, 461 U.S. at 433.